Splyth/slack_bot/README.md

   on it.
 You see that cool diagram that just showed up?
 See the `Test` button click it.
 Select `Post` from the drop down box and copy that JSON I gave up above and click `Test` It will output the log of the Cloud API Gateway trying to hit your currently saved lambda function (NOTE Not the the DEPLOYED one the one you have saved) Saved is either the same or newer that deployed

   ## Deploying your function:
-  So until it's deployed no one is gonna be able to use it.
+  Until it's deployed no one is gonna be able to use it.
 Slack can't call it.
 So just click on the `Actions` button and `Deploy API` and that should deploy your app and now people can hit it.